emqx/emqx-docs/en_US/security/authn/jwt.md

 ## Authentication Principle

 The client carries the JWT in the connection request, and EMQX uses the pre-configured secret or public key to verify the JWT signature.
-If the user is using JWKS, the JWT authenticator attempts to verify the JWT signature using all currently valid public keys.
+If the user configures a JWKS endpoint, the JWT authenticator will verify the JWT signature using the list of public keys queried from the JWKS endpoint.
 If the signature verification is successful, the JWT authenticator proceeds to check the claims.
 If there are claims such as `iat`, `nbf` or `exp`, the JWT authenticator will actively check the validity of the JWT based on these claims.
 In addition to this, we also allow users to specify some additional claims checks.
 The client is finally allowed to login only if the signature verification and claims check pass together.

 ## Common Usage

-The name of the JWT authenticator may be misleading, but in essence it just checks the signature of the JWT, which means that the JWT authenticator does not guarantee the legitimacy of the client's identity.
+The JWT authenticator essentially only checks the signature of the JWT, which means that the JWT authenticator does not guarantee the legitimacy of the client's identity.

-Therefore, the common usage is that the user deploys an independent authentication server, the client first accesses the authentication server, the authentication server verifies the identity of the client, and issues JWT for the legitimate client, and then the client uses the obtained JWT to connect to EMQX .
+The common usage is that the user deploys an independent authentication server.
+The client first accesses the authentication server, the authentication server verifies the identity of the client, and issues JWT for the legitimate client, and then the client uses the obtained JWT to connect to EMQX .

 Note that since the payload in the JWT is only Base64 encoded, anyone who gets the JWT can decode the payload to get the original information by Base64 decoding.
 Therefore, we do not recommend that users store some sensitive data in the payload of JWT.